 Reflex Sympathetic Dystrophy

 The reason the payout in this case was so significant was due to the condition that the victim developed due to the initial injury.
 While she dislocated a finger and damaged her elbow, this is not the injury that attracted the large amount of compensation.
 Reflex sympathetic dystrophy is quite a complex syndrome, so we’ll attempt to explain it here.
-Also known as complex regional pain syndrome, reflex sympathetic dystrophy is something that can cause long term pain, usually located in the leg or arm, and can happen following an injury, or heart attack or stroke.
+Also known as complex regional pain syndrome, reflex sympathetic dystrophy is something that can cause long term chronic pain, usually located in the leg or arm, and can happen following an injury, or heart attack or stroke.
 The pain that accompanies the syndrome is said to often be worse than the actual injury that proceeded it, and while doctors are unsure of why it happens, they can work to treat some cases.

 The cause of RSD appears to be rooted in the sympathetic nervous system, which controls the movement of blood flow, helping to regulate the blood pressure and heart rate.
 Upon an injury, this nervous system effectively instructs your blood vessels to constrict, to ensure less blood is lost, and then later opens the vessels up so that things can get back to normal, and so blood can get to the injury site to help repair it.